z3y/VRCMarker/README.md

 ### How to use:
-- Extract the file and place it anywhere in your project
+- Import to unity
-- Drag the Example.prefab in your scene
+- Drag the Pens Prefab in your scene
 - Adjust settings on each pen

 Requires [UdonSharp](https://github.com/MerlinVR/UdonSharp)